Murder of Dee Dee Blanchard: Gypsy's growing independence

+During court testimony, Dan stated he kept in contact with Gypsy via video chat and they would send explicit videos to each other.
+He claims they role-played occasionally and that he developed a taste for power exchange role-playing from Gypsy.
+He also stated Gypsy would send nude photos, dress up in costumes, and use various fictitious names.

-In June 2011, not long after being freed from the bed, Gypsy had unsuccessfully attempted to escape from the house by shooting her mother 10 times with a BB gun, which she initially believed was a real gun.
-Dee Dee claimed the injuries inflicted were from a robbery attempt at a nearby Walmart.
-Around the same time, she would typically hide out from her mother to use her computer.
-Gypsy-Rose says she had shared sexually explicit images of her body online around this time to make her feel good about herself.
+In June 2011, Gypsy attempted another escape by shooting her mother ten times with a BB gun, which she initially believed was a real firearm.
+Dee Dee told others that the injuries resulted from a robbery attempt at a nearby Walmart.
+Around this time, Gypsy hid from her mother to use the computer.
+She later said she shared sexually explicit images of herself online because it made her feel better about her appearance.

-In February 2012, police were called shortly after Dee Dee and Gypsy had been caught shoplifting arts and craft items worth $21.53 from a Hobby Lobby.
-The items were hidden in the wheelchair under her legs.
-Dee Dee told the police that they had returned from Disneyland and planned on making a scrapbook.
-Dee said that they had no intention to steal, that it was a mistake and they had simply forgotten to put the items back.
+In February 2012, police were called after Dee Dee and Gypsy were caught shoplifting $21.53 worth of arts‑and‑crafts items from a Hobby Lobby.
+The items had been hidden under Gypsy's legs in the wheelchair.
+Dee Dee told officers they had just returned from Disney World and planned to make a scrapbook, and that the theft was accidental.

-Sometime around 2012, Gypsy, who continued to use the Internet after her mother had gone to bed to avoid her tightened supervision, made contact online with Nicholas Godejohn, from Big Bend, Wisconsin, whom she said she had met on a Christian singles website.
-Godejohn, who describes his life as lonely before he began talking to Gypsy, was arrested on March 11, 2013, for masturbating to pornography at a McDonald's for nine hours.
-He was later again charged on April 18, 2013, for carrying a concealed weapon and disorderly conduct, which carries a combined maximum sentence of one year in prison, $11,000 in fines, or both.
-He has a history of mental illness, sometimes reported as dissociative identity disorder and also has autism spectrum disorder.
+Around 2012, Gypsy, who continued using the Internet after Dee Dee went to bed to avoid her supervision, made contact online with Nicholas Godejohn of Big Bend, Wisconsin, whom she said she met on a Christian singles website.
+Godejohn has an IQ of 82 and a history of mental illness, sometimes reported as dissociative identity disorder, and has autism spectrum disorder.